- Capt. Antilles gets his throat crushed by Darth Vader with a sickening crackling sound. OUCH!

 - The IT-O interrogator droid used to interrogate Leia.
 Interesting euphemism, "interrogator droid".
 The radio adaptation actually shows us Vader's mind probe-assisted interrogation of Leia, and it's terrifying.
 First, he tries to convince her he's another rebel who needs to know where the Death Star plans are, before just causing her horrible pain.

 - During this moment in the NPR version, Vader attempts to invoke her loyalty to her father.
 If you've seen the movies and know the truth, it's rather chilling.

-- Ben Kenobi slicing off a patron's hand in the Mos Eisley Cantina, mostly because of how it's one of the few scenes in the whole saga where we actually see blood, plus said patron's realistic reaction to being de-handed.
+- Ben Kenobi slicing off a patron's arm in the Mos Eisley Cantina, mostly because of how it's one of the few scenes in the whole saga where we actually see blood, plus said patron's realistic reaction to having his arm cut off.